 How Much Does An Audi Coupe Cost?

-About the Audi Quattro
+Audi Quattro Overview

 For two years, Audi exported the Coupe Quattro to the U.S. Based on the same B3 platform as the Audi 80 and 90, the Coupe was a 2-door hatchback featuring the 90's 2.3-liter I5 engine.
 The 20-valve engine hit 164-hp and was paired with a 5-speed manual transmission.